 - Business Format Franchise: One of the most popular franchise type, business format franchise gives the franchisee a proven business model developed and owned by the franchisor.
 The franchisor is also given assistance to provide training to employees, installing machinery and setting up the business overall.
 In return for this, the franchisee has to pay a royalty fees to the franchisor.
 The examples of such types of franchise business are jewelry stores and apparel brands.

 - Business Franchise Venture: A franchisee which owns the rights to a business franchise venture distributes products or services, on behalf of the franchisor, to a certain customer base, provided by the franchisor, to maintain its customers.
 The franchisee gets to keep a certain percent of the sales as a commission.
 A perfect example of business franchise venture are vending machines that are owned and installed at public places by the franchisee.
 They are given a fixed percentage on every sale made through them.

 What Types of Businesses are Franchises | Which business are mostly franchises?

+Another question that may come to your mind is what type of businesses have franchises.
 Mostly service providing businesses and product selling businesses make up the chunk of what types of businesses are franchises.
 For example, fast food joints like McDonald’s, KFC convenience stores like 7 Eleven and even a car dealership like Toyota are actually franchises and operate under their respective parent companies.